See our Breed Guide for more specifics on your pet.

 Hemi-vertebrae: Short-nosed breeds, such as Pugs, Bulldogs and French Bulldogs, can have misshaped vertebrae.
 Sometimes, only a few of the vertebrae are affected and the dog is able to live a normal life.
 Others will stagger and display an uncoordinated, weak gait between 4 and 6 months of age.
 Some dogs get progressively worse and may even become paralyzed.
 The cause of the condition is unknown.
 Surgery can help.

 Hypothyroidism: This is a disorder of the thyroid gland that’s thought to cause conditions such as epilepsy, hair loss, obesity, lethargy, dark patches on the skin, and other skin conditions.
 It’s treated with medication and diet.
-Breeds prone to this ailment: Afghan Hound, Airedale Terrier, Akita, Alaskan Malamute, American Pit Bull Terrier, American Water Spaniel, Anatolian Shepherd Dog, Australian Shepherd, Basenji, Beagle, Bearded Collie, Belgian Sheepdog, Bloodhound, Border Terrier, Bouvier des Flandres, Boxer, Briard, Brittany, Bulldog, Bullmastiff, Cairn Terrier, Chinese Shar-Pei, Clumber Spaniel, Cocker Spaniel, Dachshund, Doberman Pinscher, English Setter, Field Spaniel, Golden Retriever, Goldendoodle, Gordon Setter, Great Dane, Greyhound, Irish Setter, Irish Water Spaniel, Italian Greyhound, Keeshond, Kerry Blue Terrier, Labradoodle, Miniature Pinscher, Miniature Poodle, Newfoundland, Norwegian Elkhound, Petit Basset Griffon Vendeen, Pharaoh Hound, Pocket Beagle, Puggle, Puli, Rottweiler, Saint Bernard, Saluki, Samoyed, Schnoodle, Scottish Deerhound, Shetland Sheepdog, Shiba Inu, Siberian Husky, Standard Poodle, Vizsla, Weimaraner, Welsh Terrier, Yorkipoo, Yorkshire Terrier.
+Breeds prone to this ailment: Afghan Hound, Airedale Terrier, Akita, Alaskan Malamute, American Bulldog, American Pit Bull Terrier, American Water Spaniel, Anatolian Shepherd Dog, Australian Shepherd, Basenji, Beagle, Bearded Collie, Belgian Sheepdog, Bloodhound, Border Terrier, Bouvier des Flandres, Boxer, Briard, Brittany, Bulldog, Bullmastiff, Cairn Terrier, Chinese Shar-Pei, Clumber Spaniel, Cocker Spaniel, Dachshund, Doberman Pinscher, English Setter, Field Spaniel, Golden Retriever, Goldendoodle, Gordon Setter, Great Dane, Greyhound, Irish Setter, Irish Water Spaniel, Italian Greyhound, Keeshond, Kerry Blue Terrier, Labradoodle, Miniature Pinscher, Miniature Poodle, Newfoundland, Norwegian Elkhound, Petit Basset Griffon Vendeen, Pharaoh Hound, Pocket Beagle, Poodle, Puggle, Puli, Rottweiler, Saint Bernard, Saluki, Samoyed, Schnoodle, Scottish Deerhound, Shetland Sheepdog, Shiba Inu, Siberian Husky, Toy Poodle, Vizsla, Weimaraner, Welsh Terrier, Yorkie Poo, Yorkshire Terrier.

 Intervertebral disc disease: IVDD is a condition where the cushioning discs between the vertebrae of the spinal column either bulge or burst (herniate) into the spinal cord space.
 These discs then press on the nerves running through the spinal cord causing pain, nerve damage, and even paralysis.
 Breeds prone to this ailment: Basset Hound, Beagle, Bulldog, Cocker Spaniel, Dachshund, Doberman Pinscher, English Cocker Spaniel, French Bulldog, German Shepherd Dog, Labrador Retriever, Miniature Poodle, Pekingese, Pembroke Welsh Corgi, Shih Tzu, Sussex Spaniel.